richo/zephyros/README.md

 You can script Zephyros from **any language** that can talk JSON over TCP.

 Don't see your favorite language here?
-Why not write a Zephyros lib for it using [this protocol](Docs/TCP.md)!
+Why not [write a Zephyros lib](Docs/TCP.md) for it!

 #### Stuff you can do